CartoDB/dataservices-api/doc/geocoding_functions.md

 ### cdb_geocode_admin1_polygon(_admin1_name text, country_name text_)

-Geocodes Level-1 administrative regions, and country names, into polygon data.
+Geocodes the name of the province/state for a specified country into a Level-1 administrative region, displayed as a polygon geometry.

 #### Arguments